|

 Although the French King and his court often stayed at the Vincennes castle where there

-were lots of hunting parties, performances and other festivities held, they eventually
+were lots of hunting parties, performances and other festivities held, they decided to

-decided to move residences to the Chateau de Versailles around 1671, just outside Paris.
+move residences to the Chateau de Versailles in around 1671.

-However it is closed on all national holidays.
+However it is closed on all national holidays and the new rates for 2010 are 8 for

 Address & Contact Details: